zblanco/piper/README.md

 # Piper

-A minimal tool for building Dataflow graphs of dependent steps.
+A minimal tool for building and evaluating Dataflow graphs of dependent steps.

 Uses a simple DAG (Directed Acyclic Graph) model for building a static representation of dependencies between Steps.
 This is just a datastructure